sum1t-here/rust_study_labs/readme.md

 ## 📝 Notes & Insights

-As I progress, I'll document key learnings, "aha moments," and challenging concepts in each book's README and notes folder.
+As I progress, I'll document key learnings, "aha moments," and challenging concepts in each book's README.
 This helps reinforce understanding and creates a personal reference guide.

 ### Key Concepts I'm Tracking